 - Substantial professional background.

-It is imperative to keep your document concise and resume sections organized, utilizing bullet points to highlight key accomplishments and skills.
+It is imperative to keep your resume sections organized, utilizing bullet points to highlight key accomplishments and skills.
 Avoiding overly long descriptions of past jobs or experiences can help keep your resume to one page.

 In what case should your resume be one page?